solidjs-community/solid-primitives/packages/event-listener/README.md

 - [`createEventSignal`](#createEventListener) - Like `createEventListener`, but events are handled with the returned signal, instead of with a callback.
 - [`createEventListenerMap`](#createEventListenerMap) - A helpful primitive that listens to a map of events.
 Handle them by individual callbacks.
 - [`createEventStore`](#createEventStore) - Similar to `createEventListenerMap`, but provides a reactive store with the latest captured events.
+- [`createEventListenerBus`](#createEventListenerBus) - Dynamically add and remove event listeners to an event target by calling appropriate property.
 - [`WindowEventListener`](#WindowEventListener) - Listen to the `window` DOM Events, using a component.
 - [`DocumentEventListener`](#DocumentEventListener) - The same as [`WindowEventListener`](#WindowEventListener), but listens to `document` events.